LIVE

-In this section you will find some resources and general information about the main areas of the country and neighborhoods of Montevideo where to stay and useful tips on temporary accommodation, renting and buying houses, and guarantee options.
+In this section you will find a few resources and general information about the main parts of the country and Montevideo's neighborhoods to live in, as well as useful tips on temporary housing, renting and buying a home, and rent guarantee options.

 SEARCH FOR TEMPORARY ACCOMMODATION

-REAL ESTATE AGENCIES AND WEBSITES, FOR RENTALS AND PURCHASES
+REAL ESTATE AGENCIES AND WEBSITES FOR RENTING AND PURCHASING PROPERTIES

 HOME RENTAL